 Time passed, and more trees were tapped.
 By the late 1930s George's son William (Bill) was running the farm, and while dairy was his business, syruping became the Parsons family passion.
 Bill made many updates to the syruping process - instead of boiling over an open fire in the woods, he built a new sap house on the farm, and purchased a King Evaporator.
 This way, he was able to milk the cows, and keep an eye on the boiling sap.

 Bill and Bertha Parsons had four boys, and when their son Dave took over the farm, he continued the family tradition.
 Each Spring, as the temperature rose to just above freezing, the tapped trees along the banks of Harwood Lake gave up their crystal clear sap, and the evaporating began.
 Dave and his family practically lived in the sap house, enjoying meals and the company of friends, making instant syrup sundaes by coating the snow outside the little sap house with syrup for an extra special treat.

 In the 2000's, Dave updated the whole syrup-making process.
 He and his wife Terri turned the little family hobby into a little family business, by selling the syrup at local farmer's markets, restaurants, and online.
 And now they are handing over the reigns to the next generation.
 Two of Dave's daughters have decided to carry on the family tradition.
 Katie is the designer, in charge of the website, branding, and keeping up with new label designs for the latest maple creations.
-Amber has moved onto the farm and is expanding the line of gourmet maple products.
-Amber also manages our newly opened a store/cafe in downtown Charlevoix.
+Amber manages the business, both on the farm - overseeing our continuously expanding line of gourmet maple products - and downtown, in our newly opened store/cafe in Charlevoix.

 We are so honored and excited to see the Parsons family tradition continue on as we transition over to the fifth generation.
 You can still find us on Parsons Road in Charlevoix, tapping the same trees tapped by our ancestors, watching the steam rise from another season in the sugar bush.